-Moving on, a range of other constructs have been used in the services industries (Ifie, 2014);

-Kelley, 1992).
-Some of the researchers in the area have also been looking at the consequences of providing a good description of the notion, these publications do not provide a multidimensional framework for COSE, and the model by Henning-Thurau and Thurau (2003) remains the most impactful model to describe the notion within a range of relationships and influences (Morales and
+Moving on, a range of other constructs have been used in the services industries (Ifie, 2014); Kelley, 1992).
+Some of the researchers in the area have also been looking at the consequences of CO (Ha and John, 2010; Homburg and Stock, 2005; Sussking et al., 2003, and so forth); while providing a good description of the notion, these publications do not provide a multidimensional framework for COSE, and the model by Henning-Thurau and Thurau (2003) remains the most impactful model to describe the notion within a range of relationships and influences (Morales and Ruiz-Alba, 2019).